BugBuster1701/docs/manual/visitors_bundle/README.md

-# Manual For Contao 4 extension Visitors Bundle
+# Manual for Contao 4 extension Visitors Bundle

 This is the manual for users on [docs.contao.ninja](http://docs.contao.ninja/).